oneapi-src/oneTBB/README.md

 [TBB forum](http://software.intel.com/en-us/forums/intel-threading-building-blocks/).

 ## How to Contribute
-To contribute to TBB, please open a GitHub pull request (preferred) or send us a patch by e-mail. oneAPI Threading Building Blocks is licensed under [Apache License, Version 2.0](LICENSE).
+To contribute to oneTBB, please open a GitHub pull request (preferred) or send us a patch by e-mail. oneAPI Threading Building Blocks is licensed under [Apache License, Version 2.0](LICENSE).
 By its terms, contributions submitted to the project are also done under that license.